lyricity/kb/CONTRIBUTING.md

 Note: The team is unlikely to be able to accept every single edit request that is filed.
 Please understand if they need to say no.

-# Contribute Edits
+# Contribute

-Documentation contributions of any size are welcome!
+Contributions of any size are welcome!
 Feel free to file a PR even if you're just rewording a sentence to be more clear, or fixing a spelling mistake!

 To contribute documentation: